palakondashivaprasad/OCR-With-MachineLearning/README.md

 ----------

 To recognize hand written text written on form with the Red sketch and convert it into typed text using matlab interface.
-If the coneverted text is not correct, the training is done form the errors and training set is updated.
+If the converted text is not correct, the training is done from the errors and training set is updated.

 -------------
 ### *Softwares Used*: